Covariance/itmo-ct-y19/README.md

 # itmo-ct-y19

-Homeworks and projects from all the courses that I've attended while studying on Computer Technology department at ITMO University.
+Homeworks and projects from all the courses that I've attended while studying at Computer Technology department of ITMO University.